Ayvalik Aegean Coast, Turkey Travel Guide

 Engage with local shopkeepers.
 They often share interesting stories about the town's history.

-Ayvalık holds quieter, yet charming, hidden spots.
+Ayvalık holds quieter, yet charming, lesser-known spots.

-Discover the less-traveled areas for local charm.
+Discover the smaller amount of-traveled areas for local charm.

 Find tranquil coastal spots away from the popular areas.